tiagosiebler/binance/README.md

 #### Preserving large integers in WebSocket messages

 By default, messages are parsed using `JSON.parse`, which cannot precisely represent integers larger than `Number.MAX_SAFE_INTEGER`.
-If you need to preserve large integers (e.g., order IDs), provide a custom parser via `parseWsMessageFn`.
+If you need to preserve large integers (e.g., order IDs), provide a custom parser via `customParseJSONFn`.

 Example using RegEx below, although alternatives are possible too if desired.
 For more exampes check [ws-custom-parser.ts](./examples/WebSockets/ws-custom-parser.ts) in the examples folder: